evandrokuszera/metamorfose-code-generator/README.md

 The result is a set of annotated Java classes that follows the NoSQL Schema structure.
 After that, the developer is able of accces the NoSQL database.

 ## Subprojects
 The subprojects mf-datanucleus, mf-kundera and mf-springdata illustrate how to use the MfCodeGenerator for ONMs.
-We use the NoSQL schema of the figure above and generate code to access a MongoDB database (the data of collections are in input-nosql-schema folder).
+They use the NoSQL schema of the figure above and generate code to access a MongoDB database.
+To test the generated code we used the data in the folder [\input-nosql-schema folder](https://github.com/evandrokuszera/metamorfose-code-generator/tree/main/input-nosql-schema) to create a MongoDB database.

 ## Technologies
 Java, ONM, Impetus Kundera, Data Nucleus, Spring Data, MongoDB.